devbisme/PadPainter/README.md

 This signals PadPainter that it should look-up the information on the given parts.

-#### Units Field
+### Units Field

 This field lists the names of the units found in the parts specified in the `Parts` field.
 (Most high pin-count parts are broken up into multiple units, each of which provides some specific function.)
-Highlighting one or more of the units in this field will restrict the highlighting of pads to those specific units.
+Selecting one or more of the units in this field will restrict the highlighting of pads to those specific units.
 (Use shift-click to select a range of units, or ctrl-click to select multiple, non-contiguous list entries.)